docarray/docarray/README.md

 class Image(BaseDoc):
     url: ImageUrl
-    tensor: AnyTensor  # this allows torch, numpy, and tensorflow tensors
+    tensor: AnyTensor  # this allows torch, numpy, and tensor flow tensors

 vec = DocVec[Image](  # the DocVec is parametrized by your personal schema!